Opportunities for Providers

 American Writers Museum: Online Education Program

-The American Writers Museum (AWM) has unveiled an interactive online education program featuring young, diverse, and thought-provoking authors.
+The American Writers Museum (AWM) has unveiled an interactive online education program featuring young and thought-provoking authors.
 This initiative is designed to inspire young writers across the United States.
 The interactive program includes live and virtual sessions with AWM education staff and renowned writers, as well as other digital materials developed for students grades 3 through 12.
 To review the Museum’s online educational programs, click here.

 Gateways to Opportunity Registry